Ikabot-Collective/ikabot/README.md

 19. Import / Export cookie

 	You can use this feature to insert your _ikabot_ cookie into your browser or other _ikabot_ instances running on a different machine.
-	This will result in _ikabot_ not logging your browser Ikariam session.
+	This will result in _ikabot_ not logging you out of your browser Ikariam session.
 Keep in mind that logging into Ikariam from another browser will invalidate all prevous cookies, and you will need to do this again if that happens.

 20. Auto-Pirate